vdelimpa/search-box-app/README.md

 }
 ```

-The [Apollo Client Developer Tools](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) for Google Chrome aswell as the Network tab were used in order to check the GraphQL calls that were made.
+The [Apollo Client Developer Tools](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) for Google Chrome as well as the Network tab were used in order to check the GraphQL calls that were made.
 ___

 #### Server Deployment
 After all the local tests were passing and the local Apollo GraphQL server were set, deployment took place.
-[AWS Amplify](https://aws.amazon.com/amplify/) and [Serverless](https://serverless.com/) made this part extremely easy as they help in connecting AWS cloud services directly to frontend enviroments.
+[AWS Amplify](https://aws.amazon.com/amplify/) and [Serverless](https://serverless.com/) made this part extremely easy as they help in connecting AWS cloud services directly to frontend environments.
 With a simple serverless config and an AWS account, the deployment took place on an AWS Lambda and resulted in exposing a live [AWS endpoint of the server](https://www.apollographql.com/docs/apollo-server/getting-started/#step-8-execute-your-first-query).

 **New server deployment command**